-PLEASE NOTE: KIPUNGANI EXPLORER IS CURRENTLY OFF-SALE FOR 2016 & 2017.
+PLEASE NOTE: KIPUNGANI EXPLORER IS CURRENTLY OFF-SALE .
 WE AWAIT NEWS OF A RE-OPENING DATE

 Overlooking a deserted 14 km beach on the south-western tip of Lamu Island, Kipungani Explorer is the perfect destination for those seeking a true desert island holiday.

 After a 90 minute flight from Nairobi, you will be met at Manda Island and transported by boat to the lodge, which is located two degrees south of the Equator.

 The 14 spacious and secluded chalets sit above the soft white sands of Kipungani Bay, which is Swahili for ‘the place of fresh air’.
 Shaded by the palm trees that line a 600 meter beachfront, the chalets are constructed entirely from local materials, with mkeka matting floors and makuti thatch roofs woven by the residents of neighbouring Kipungani Village.